ibnuda/fpmortals/manuscript/complete.md

   def flow(a: A1): IO[A0]  = (foo1(a) >>= foo2 >>= foo3).run(bar0)
 ~~~~~~~~

-So what does this buy us?
-Firstly, it is worth noting that the control flow of
-this application is left to right

 Jadi, apa yang kita dapatkan dari perubahan diatas?
 Pertama, alur eksekusi aplikasi
 ini berjalan dari kiri ke kanan

 {width=60%}
 ![](images/contt-simple.png)

-What if we are the authors of `foo2` and we want to post-process the `a0` that
-we receive from the right (downstream), i.e. we want to split our `foo2` into
-`foo2a` and `foo2b`

 Bila kita merupakan penulis untuk `foo2` dan ingin melakukan pemrosesan lebih
 lanjut terhadap `a0` yang kita terima dari bagian kanan, misal kita ingin memecah